 A Detailed Analysis of VXX’s Cost of Contango

 A few years ago I developed a consolidated spreadsheet to organize historic VIX futures data from the CBOE into a single spreadsheet.
-Using this spreadsheet I calculated the short (SPVXSTR) and medium term (SPVXMTR) rolling indexes that underlie the various volatility Exchange Traded Products (ETP) like VXX, UVXY, XIV, and ZIV.
+Using this spreadsheet I calculated the short (SPVXSTR) and medium term (SPVXMTR) rolling indexes that underlie the various volatility Exchange Traded Products (ETP) like VXX, UVXY, SVXY, and ZIV.
 The image below shows a small sample comparing my calculations (M1-M2 Short Term Rolling Index) with the official value of the short term index.

 The percentage differences between my index and the official index (e.g., -0.000256%) aren’t cumulative and are probably due to rounding.

 Once I verified my index calculations I wanted to look at the nemesis of the long volatility funds like VXX and UVXY—yield losses.
 These losses, which can be 5% to 10% per month, occur when the CBOE S&P 500 Volatility Index (VIX) Futures that underlie these ETPs are more expensive than the market, or “spot” price.

 I wanted to quantify this loss with my spreadsheet without the noise of everyday volatility moves, so I left the term structure in contango but held the futures prices constant in my spreadsheet from day to day as an experiment.
 The results were surprising.

 My calculations showed no daily roll costs in the index.
 The 0.01 upticks in the index are due to Treasury bill interest.
 Of course, having the futures fixed like this is not a realistic situation—as futures near expiration they usually move closer to the spot price.
 But the example proves that the specific roll mechanism specified by the index and followed by ETF issuers does not decrease the value of the index on a day to day basis.